NethServer/docs/administrator-manual/en/firewall.rst

 Application Level Gateway (ALG)
 -------------------------------

-Application-level gateway is a security component that augments a firewall or NAT employed in a computer network.
+Application level gateway is a security component that augments a firewall or NAT employed in a computer network.
 ALG is enabled by default on NethSecurity, it supports many application protocols (like FTP, SIP and so on), allowing them to operate through NAT.
 ALG inspect and rewrite specific network packets and automatically opens required ports.